thegridelectric/gridworks/CODE_OF_CONDUCT.md

 ### 1. Correction

-A private, written request from Jessica to change or edit a comment, commit, or issue.
+A private, written request from GridWorks to change or edit a comment, commit, or issue.

 ### 2. Warning

-With a warning, Jessica may remove your comments, commits or issues.
+With a warning, GridWorks may remove your comments, commits or issues.
 She may also freeze a conversation.

 ### 3. Temporary Ban